 Inquests can take some time and will undoubtedly be upsetting for families as the coroner seeks to identify a cause of death.

-Neonatal death compensation for preventable incidents
+Stillbirth and neonatal death compensation for preventable incidents

-When to pursue compensation
+When to pursue a compensation claim

 - Mother and baby were not monitored closely during the pregnancy and birth